Best Licensed Moneylenders in Singapore 2026

 Higher interest rates

-Licensed moneylenders can charge up to 4% interest per month—that's up to 48% per year!
-Compared to bank loans or even credit cards, that’s ridiculously steep.
-It adds up quickly if you miss payments, so know exactly what you’re agreeing to.
+Licensed moneylenders can charge up to 4% interest per month—which mathematically compounds to approximately 48% per year.
+Compared to bank loans or even credit cards, that’s significantly steeper.
+It adds up quickly if you miss payments, so know exactly what you’re agreeing to before determining which moneylender is best in singapore for your budget.

 Find the lowest personal loan interest rates in Singapore